Burden of henselian valued fields in the Denef-Pas language: Preliminaries

 Calling this ``the'' Denef-Pas Language is slightly misleading, since the value group and residue field languages are some expansion of the appropriate minimum languages.
 When we consider a valued field $(K,v)$ as an $\Lpas$-structure, we always assume that the $\VF$-sort is $K$, the $\VG$-sort is $vK$, the $\RF$-sort is $Kv$, $v$ is the valuation map, and $\ac$ is an angular component map.

 We say that a theory $T$ in $\Lpas$ admits \emph{relative quantifier elimination} if it eliminates quantifiers $\forall x$ and $\exists x$, where $x$ is a variable in the valued field sort.
-In other words, $T$ has relative quantifier elimination if every formula $\phi(x^\VF, x^\VG, x^\RF)$ in $T$ is equivalent to one of the form
+It follows syntactically from relative quantifier elimination that every formula $\phi(x^\VF, x^\VG, x^\RF)$ in $T$ is equivalent to one of the form

 where $x^\VF,x^\VG,x^\RF$ are tuples of variables in the sorts $\VF,\VG,\RF$, respectively, $\chi_i$ are $\Lvg$-formulas, $\rho_i$ are $\Lrf$ formulas, and $f_j$ are polynomials with integer coefficients.
 Note that there is no $\Lring$-formula corresponding to the $\VF$-sort; this is because any such formula would be a boolean combination of statements of the form $g(x^\VF) = 0$, which is equivalent to $v(g(x^\VF)) = \infty$, and so this part of the formula can be absorbed into the $\Lvg$ portion.